MorrisNein/pecapiku/README.md

 The `SingleValueCache.decorate()` acts similar to `CacheDict.decorate()`, but it stores a single value in a file per decorated function.

-***Important notice!*** The primary purpose of the utility is not to speed up calculations or save memory.
-As the size of a cache file increases, the time to access it will raise.

-The main purpose is to allow to restart a script when something broke in the middle and there is no way to debug it beforehand.

 ## Cache File Management